Knightia: Classification

-Knightia belongs to the same taxonomic family as herring and sardines, and resembled the former closely enough that both Knightia alta and Knightia eocaena were originally described as species of true herring in the genus Clupea.
+Knightia belongs to the same taxonomic order (Clupeiformes) as herring and sardines, and resembled the former closely enough that both K. alta and K. eocaena were originally described as species of true herring in the genus Clupea.
+It was only distantly related to a much larger co-occurring clupeomorph in the Green River deposits, Diplomystus, which commonly preyed upon Knightia.
+Diplomystus belonged to the Ellimmichthyiformes, a now-extinct clupeomorph order.